nodesource/docker-nsolid/README.md

 ## Add nsolid to your project

 Download the `docker-compose.yml` file from [here](https://github.com/nodesource/docker-nsolid/blob/master/docker-compose.yml), and save it in the base directory of your project as `nsolid.yml`.

-Open your project's `docker-compose.yml` file (or create it), and insert the following lines:

-    extends:
-      file: nsolid.yml
-      service: nsolid
+Assuming you already have a `docker-compose.yml` file, you can then start your application with:

+    docker-compose -f nsolid.yml -f docker-compose.yml up

 ## Provision remote host